 Dancing Away From Injury

-Growing up being highly involved in dance, as a dancer and a teacher, our Physiotherapist Samantha Church has been through her fair share of injuries, but also knows what dancing is all about and the strain that it can put on ones body.
-Having also taken a course entitled ‘Introduction to Dance Medicine and Survey of Dance Injuries’ through the Harkness Centre for Dance Injuries, she is our in house expert for anything related to dance and injuries.
+Growing up being highly involved in dance, as a dancer and a teacher, our Physiotherapist Shira Schwartz has been through her fair share of injuries, but also knows what dancing is all about and the strain that it can put on ones body and is our in house expert for anything related to dance and injuries.
 This article comes from her years of experience.

 If you are performing a sport at an elite level, there is usually the risk of injury.
 Certain athletes in particular put their bodies into contorted positions and move with extreme amounts of speed.
 We’re referring, of course, to dancers.
 From grand jetes to petit allegro, barre exercises to floor work, the joints and muscles that make up a dancer’s body are pushed to the limit for the sake of their craft.